The Wildflower Garden and Fairy Retreat

 Hummingbirds beat their wings about eight to 200 times per second.
 They move their wings very fast in order to keep their small bodies airborne.
 The birds also tend to move their wings faster when they dive than during their usual flight.

 With the changing climates and the subsequent changes to the flora and fauna of any particular region, a decrease in food sources is unfortunately becoming a common factor in premature demise of not only hummingbirds, but many other animals as well.
-It is easy to help these birds, take the time to plant hummingbird friendly plants and put out a feeders!
+It is easy to help these birds, take the time to plant hummingbird friendly plants!

 For more information on hummingbirds check out www.hummingbirdsplus.org